danwinship/sidedoor/README.md

 https://github.com/openshift/enhancements/blob/master/enhancements/ocp-coreos-layering.md
 finalizes.

-Setup:
+Quay.io setup:

-1. If you do not already have a quay.io account, create one
+1. If you do not already have a quay.io account, create one by logging into quay.io using the "Sign in with Red Hat" option to use SSO, and then filling out the rest of the account information (including selecting a quay.io username).

-2. On quay.io, create a new repo named "overrides"
+2. After creating the account (or if you already have an account but don't have a non-SSO password), click your username in the top right then click "Account Settings" in the menu, and then click "Change Password" near the bottom.
+Create a new password for this account which will only be used for docker/podman.
+(There's not really any need to follow this up with the "Generate Encrypted Password" option, because if your account is linked to RH SSO, then the password you set here can't be used to log in to the web site anyway, so it doesn't matter that it can be extracted in plaintext from your docker/podman config.)

+3. Click "+ Create New Repository" and create a repository called "overrides".
+(With the options "Public" and "(Empty repository)".)

+Local (development machine) setup:

-3. Check out the sidedoor repo
+1. Check out the sidedoor repo

+2. In the checkout directory, create a `config.sh` with a variable pointing to your quay.io "overrides" repo:

-4. `echo REPO=quay.io/${QUAY_USERNAME}/overrides > config.sh`
+       echo REPO=quay.io/${QUAY_USERNAME}/overrides > config.sh

+3. Cache your password with podman:

+       podman login quay.io

 To build an override package: